RealityETH/subjectivocracy/whitepaper.md

 Each block provides the address of a contract at which the publisher make make information contained in the tree available for contracts to query without the need to provide a Merkel proof.
 The Reality Token contract does not attempt to verify what information has been published in the suggested contract or whether it matches the contents of the merkel root; This is left to the validation process chosen in the social sphere.

+# User interaction

+The core requirement of the Reality Token contract is that direct interaction, whether sending funds or querying data, requires that the user specify which branch they want to interact with.

+In its crudest form, a betting contract might present a screen to the end user containing a pull-down with a list of available branches.
+The user would have to consult alternative sources to find out which branch they wanted to transact on.
+Having done so, they would make bets by sending money to the contract.
+Then when it came time to claim, they would select a more recent branch, which contained a report on the result of their bet, and claim their payment.
+In the event that multiple branches appeared valuable and they had won the bet on both branches, they might then also select that other branch and collect their payment on that branch as well.

+For some contexts, the user will benefit from assistance from a party he trusts in chosing the appropriate branch.
+This party may be a decision-making DAO, a trusted individual, or the judgement of an inter-branch market, or a combination of the above.
+In some circumstances the software they are using may make this decision for them, and in others it may provide or promote one or more of them as a default.

 # The social contract

 Many aspects of what would constitute approprate reporting behaviour will be subjective, and potentially controversial.
 Like existing crypto-currencies, this will depend on a social contract which is partially established at the outset, and partially evolves over time.

+The verification of a branch is likely to focus not only on the underlying information reported in it but also on the process by which it is created.
+Regardless of the content of the information in the branch, unverifiability of the process used to decide on it should be a priori grounds for rejecting a branch in favour of another one.
+These principles should be further developed in defining the token's initial social contract.

 We propose an initial discussion prior to beginning operation to define the general parameters of the social contract.
 However, in case of subsequent intractable disagreements the system would sustain multiple competing persistent branches supporting alternative social contracts.